ParkenDD/ParkAPI2-sources/README.md

 The `PoolInfo` is a static attribute of the scraper class and the `get_lot_data` method must return a list of `LotData` objects.
-It's really basic and does not contain any further information about the parking lot, only the status, free spaces and total capacity.
+It's really basic and does not contain any further information about the parking lot, only the ID, status, free spaces and total capacity.

 ### Meta information